robinhood/faust/README.rst

 the clicks will be sharded by URL in such a way that every count for the same URL will be delivered to the same Faust worker instance.

-The state stored in tables may also be "windowed" so you can keep track of "number of clicks from the last day," or
-"number of clicks in the last hour.".
-We support tumbling, hopping and sliding windows of time, and old windows can be expired to stop data from filling up.

 Faust supports any type of stream data: bytes, Unicode and serialized structures, but also comes with "Models" that use modern Python